garfjeld/handhub/content/author/rchen/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  course = "Diploma in Hand Surgery" institution = "University of Manchester" year = 2008

 [[education.courses]]
   course = "MEng in Artificial Intelligence"